34 Da4 Zhuang2 大壯

 Commentary on the image: Thundering on top of heaven; Da Zhuang.
 A gentleman, in accordance with this, won’t do what isn't in compliance with etiquette.

-A gentleman knows that roaring on top of Heaven is rude and arrogant behaviour; therefore he abides by etiquette and does nothing against it.
+A gentleman knows that roaring on top of Heaven is rude and arrogant behaviour (expressed in a manner of largeness and strength); therefore he abides by etiquette and does nothing against it.

 Largeness and strength signify that the large one is acting in a strong manner; it is advantageous to persist in acting righteously.
 Or, in other words, the power of largeness and strength must be guided onto the right track; otherwise it might lead to calamity as suggested by its inner hexagram Guai (43), (the masculine) getting rid of (the feminine power), which contains the possibility of backlash, like a torrential downpour sweeping away everything in its path.
 If the masculine line of hexagram Da Zhuang keeps on marching upward, the hexagram will change to Guai; then it becomes a showdown (with the feminine power).